Joint Pain Management

 Joint Pain Testing:

-There is no real way to test for joint pain, but certain tests may be done to rule out other conditions, such as infection or fracture.
+There is no real way to test for joint pain, but certain tests may be done at APM clinics to rule out other conditions, such as infection or fracture.

 Joint Pain Management Treatment Options: